 Ethno-botanical Garden Volunteer

 This position is located at Voyageurs National Park in northern Minnesota.
 The volunteer(s) will be the primary caretaker(s) of a one-acre native plant garden adjacent to the Rainy Lake Visitor Center.
 The garden, which was previously a field of invasive plants, is a restored site planted with vegetation native to this region.
-The term Ethno-botanical refers to the cultural importance of these plants to local bands of Ojibwe Indians.
-Primary duties are maintaining the garden on a weekly basis and providing information about the history and purpose of the garden to visitors.
-Volunteers working in this capacity will receive appropriate training, guidance and supervision from the District Interpreter.
+The term Ethno-botanical refers to the cultural importance of these plants to the Ojibwe people.
+Primary duties are maintaining the garden on a daily basis and providing information about the history and purpose of the garden to visitors.
+Volunteers working in this capacity will receive appropriate training, guidance, and supervision from the District Interpreter.

 As a uniformed volunteer with the National Park Service, the volunteer serves as the garden caretaker.
 The volunteer is responsible for planting shrubs and wildflowers, weeding invasive plants, pruning trees and shrubs, watering plants, and maintaining fences and trails.
 Duties may also include assisting with, or conducting interpretive programs (i.e. garden tours), helping to prepare for garden volunteer events (i.e. school groups), or helping to construct temporary displays and exhibits.

-The volunteer performs a variety of general office duties, including answering telephones, responding to written or phone requests for information, filing, typing and duplicating informational handouts.
-The volunteer operates a variety of office machines, including cash registers, calculators, typewriters, copiers, computers (if appropriate background check has been run,) and telephone/fax machines
+The volunteer may perform a variety of general office duties, including answering telephones, responding to written or phone requests for information, filing, typing and duplicating informational handouts.
+The volunteer operates a variety of office machines, including cash registers, calculators, typewriters, copiers, computers (if appropriate background check has been run,) and telephone/fax machines.
+The volunteer may be a passenger in a government vehicle.

 The volunteer may also perform any or all of the following duties in the course of completing their work.
 These duties are secondary to the primary duties and typically constitute 20% or less of the duties of the position.